devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 (see the `printf` manual page in section 3 on Unix systems) matches the return type of the `sizeof` operand.
 The exact unsigned numeric type of what `sizeof` returns may differ in different implementations so `%zu` will work anywhere.

+## :wrench: Quiz 1

+- what is the result if `0xff` `signed char` and `0xff` `unsigned char` are compared using the `==` operator ?
+  - write down the hexadecimal representation of the integers corresponding to the 2 chars with `printf()`

+#solution int-promotion.c

+- note that if the `b` character was defined as `char b` the result might be 1 because it is up to the compiler to choose whether `char` is signed or unsigned.
+Usually it is signed though.
+There are compiler options to specify this, e.g. GCC has `-funsigned-char` and `-fsigned-char`

+## :wrench: Quiz 2

+Will the program print the whole array ?
+  - try to come up with reason of the expected behavior before running the program.

+#source whole-array.c